eduCarv/react-website-01/README.md

 # bit Bank
-This is a website created with ReactJs by following the Brain Design on youtube.
+This is a website created with ReactJs by following the Brian Design on youtube.
 It introduces the scroll link, that is when you click on a link and this is an anchor to a section on that page instead of go there like magic, it scrolls.

 It shows how to create a Data.js to ensure more flexibility in the stylizing section.